Why Doesn't God Treat Everyone the Same? (And Why That's Actually Good News)

 God's Wisdom, Not Our Comparison

-The Bible never claims that God distributes experiences evenly.
-What it does claim—clearly and repeatedly—is that God distributes grace generously.
-"For the Lord disciplines the one he loves, and chastises every son whom he receives."
-(Hebrews 12:6) Discipline here is not punishment—it is formation.
+The Bible doesn't claim that God distributes experiences evenly.
+What it does affirm - clearly and repeatedly—is that God distributes grace generously.
+"For the Lord disciplines the one he loves, and chastises every son whom he receives" (Hebrews 12:6).
+Discipline here is not punishment—it is formation.
 The same discipline that feels harsh is actually evidence of sonship: "For what son is there whom his father does not discipline?
 If you are left without discipline, in which all have participated, then you are illegitimate children and not sons" (Hebrews 12:7-8).
-Those outside the family don't receive this formative attention.

 God is not running a factory; He is raising children.

-This isn't divine caprice—it's personal attention.
-God's differing treatment flows from intimate knowledge of what each person needs for their ultimate good and His glory.
+God's differing treatment stems from intimate knowledge of what each person needs for their ultimate good and His glory.
 "And we know that for those who love God all things work together for good, for those who are called according to his purpose.
 For those whom he foreknew he also predestined to be conformed to the image of his Son" (Romans 8:28-29).

 From a Lutheran perspective, this distinction is crucial.
-We do not read God's favor off our circumstances.
+We do not read God's favour off our circumstances.
 Prosperity does not equal holiness.
 Suffering does not equal abandonment.

-Does this mean suffering is random?
-No. While we may not see the purpose in our pain, Scripture promises that God works all things—even suffering—toward conformity to Christ.
+While we may not see the purpose in our pain, Scripture promises that God works all things—even suffering—toward conformity to Christ.
 "Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing" (James 1:2-4).
-The question isn't whether God is fair by our standards, but whether He is faithful by His promises.
+The question isn't whether God is fair by our standards, but whether He is faithful to His promises.

-Instead, we confess this: God's mercy is certain, even when His methods are mysterious.
+We confess this: God's mercy is clear and certain, even when His methods are not as clear to our limited minds.

 Where God Is Absolutely Equal